saezlab/mistyR/README.md

 tibble,
 tidyr

-and suggests igraph and knitr.
+and suggests rmarkdown, igraph and knitr.

 The installation of MISTy without any additional dependencies should take only seconds.